Wednesday – Paola, The Hypogeum and Tarxien Temple Complex

 British construction of the gate began in 1884.
 It opened in 1885 and was named for the reigning monarch.
 It replaced an existing single arch gate – the Porta del Monte or Marina Gate.
 Victoria Gate was never considered the main gate to the city but the area along the wharf (where I’d be walking for my dinner) had grown quite busy and, in their opinion, called for a larger gate.
 In the last photo in the folder, a coat of arms is clearly visible above each arch.
 The one on the left is for Malta and on the right is Valletta’s.

 The walking route down to the wharf was a bit circuitous so by the time I chose a restaurant and sat down, my appetite had returned and I ordered an unusually large dinner.
 My entrée was mussels in a tomato-based sauce served with thick steak fries.
 This isn’t the sort of dish you’d expect to be accompanied by fried potatoes but the Maltese couple fries with lots of unexpected main dishes.
-I ate at an unhurried pace and returned to the flat in a similar way realizing that two-thirds of my stay was behind me and only three days remained.
+I ate at an unhurried pace and returned to the flat following a similar route realizing that two-thirds of my stay was behind me and only three days remained.

-This entry was posted in My Sojourn in Malta June 2012.
+This entry was posted in My Stay in Malta - June 2012.
 Bookmark the permalink.

 Leave a Reply